Morphing tree drawings in a small 3D grid: Preliminaries and Definitions

 \section{Preliminaries and Definitions}

 \paragraph{\textbf{Tree drawings}.} For a tree $T$, let $r(T)$ be its root, and $T(v)$ be the subtree of $T$ rooted at a vertex $v$.
-Let $V(T)$ and $E(T)$ be respectively the set of vertices end edges of $T$, and let $|T|$ denote the number of vertices in $T$.
+Let $V(T)$ and $E(T)$ be respectively the set of vertices and edges of $T$, and let $|T|$ denote the number of vertices in $T$.

-In a \textit{straight-line drawing} of $T$, each vertex $u$ is mapped to a point in $\mathbb{R}^2$ and each edge is mapped a straight-line segment connecting its end-points.
-A \emph{$3D$-} (respectively, a \emph{$2D$-}) \emph{grid drawing} of $T$ is a straight-line drawing where each vertex is mapped to a point with integer coordinates in $\mathbb{R}^3$ (respectively, $\mathbb{R}^2$).A drawing of $T$ is said to be \emph{crossing-free} if images of no two edges intersect except, possibly, at common end-points.
+In a \textit{straight-line drawing} of $T$, each vertex $u$ is mapped to a point in $\mathbb{R}^2$ and each edge is mapped to a straight-line segment connecting its end-points.
+A \emph{$3D$-} (respectively, a \emph{$2D$-}) \emph{grid drawing} of $T$ is a straight-line drawing where each vertex is mapped to a point with integer coordinates in $\mathbb{R}^3$ (respectively, $\mathbb{R}^2$).
+A drawing of $T$ is said to be \emph{crossing-free} if images of no two edges intersect except, possibly, at common end-points.
 A crossing-free $2D$-grid drawing is called a \emph{planar grid drawing}.
-For a crossing-free drawing $\Gamma$, let $\ball{\Gamma}{v}{r}$ denote the open disc of radius $r$ in X0Y plane centered at the image $\Gamma(v)$ of $v$.
-Unless stated otherwise, by the \textit{projection}, denoted by $pr()$, we mean the vertical projection to $X0Y$ plane.
+For a crossing-free drawing $\Gamma$, let $\ball{\Gamma}{v}{r}$ denote the open disc of radius $r$ in the $XY_0$ plane centered at the image $\Gamma(v)$ of $v$.
+Unless stated otherwise, by the \textit{projection}, denoted by $pr()$, we mean the vertical projection to the $XY_0$ plane.
 Let $l(\Gamma)$, $w(\Gamma)$ and $h(\Gamma)$ respectively denote the \textit{length}, \textit{width} and \textit{height} of $\Gamma$, i.e., the maximum absolute difference between the $x$-,$y$- and $z$-coordinates of vertices in $\Gamma$.
-Let $d(\Gamma)$ denote the \textit{diameter} of $\Gamma$, defined as the ceiling of the maximum pairwise distance between its vertices.
+Let $d(\Gamma)$ denote the \textit{diameter} of $\Gamma$, defined as the ceiling of the maximum pairwise (euclidean) distance between its vertices.
 Given a vertex $v$ and an edge $e$ of the tree $T$, $\dist{\Gamma}{v}{e}$ denotes the distance between $\Gamma(v)$ and $\Gamma(e)$.
 Similarly, $\dist{\Gamma}{v}{u}$ is the distance between $\Gamma(v)$ and $\Gamma(u)$.
+For a $3D$- (Also, a $2D$) grid drawing $\Gamma$, we define the resolution of $\Gamma$ as the ratio of the distances between the farthest and closest pairs of geometric objects where points represent images of nodes and line segments represent edges in $\Gamma$.
+We define the vertical plane $Y=0$ (respectively, $X=0$) by $XZ_0$ ($YZ_0$).
+We denote by $XZ^+_{0}$ ($XZ^-_{0}$) the vertical half-plane of $XZ_0$ with horizontal border-line going through the origin in $X$-positive (negative) direction.
+Similarly, $XZ^+_{v}$ ($XZ^-_{v}$) is the shifted half-plane $XZ^+_{0} (XZ^-_{0})$ where the origin is translated to the vertex $v$ and the horizontal border-line going through the vertex $v$. $YZ^+_{v} (YZ^-_{v})$ denote the half-planes parallel to $YZ_0$ passing through $v$ in $Y$-positive (negative) direction.
+We also define the horizontal plane passing through the origin by $XY_0$.
+We similarly define $XY^+_{0}$ and $XY^+_{v}$.

 \begin{observation} For $\Gamma$, $ M \leq d(\Gamma) \leq \sqrt{3}M$, where $M = \max(l(\Gamma), w(\Gamma), h(\Gamma))$.
 Thus to estimate the space required by $\Gamma$, it is enough to estimate $d(\Gamma)$. \end{observation}